Content provided in association with BetterHelp.

 Here are some of the main ways you can treat ADHD without medicine:

 - Professional Assistance & Peer Support – This can range from a good therapist (especially one who practices Cognitive Behavioral Therapy) to peer-run support groups (such as our very own Adulting Club).
-Includes: Cognitive Behavioral Therapy, ADHD coaching, Support/accountability groups, neurofeedback, and more.
+Online therapy, in particular, has grown in popularity because of its convenience and cost.
+For example, BetterHelp (aff) offers a free trial, giving users a low-risk chance to find the right match for them.

 - Behavioral Modification – From calendar blocking to setting reminders on your Google Home, there are a lot of simple ways to make sure you aren’t forgetting your most important tasks.
 Includes headphones, white noise, color coding, calendar blocking, smartphones/smart home reminders, education resources, and more.